Toukennn/weather_ETL_pipeline/README.md

 - Integrate ML models for weather prediction or anomaly detection
 ---
 ## 📜 License

-This project is licensed under the MIT License.
+This Project is licensed under the MIT license.

 ---